Maxwell Knight: Background

 Knight was the son of Hugh Coleraine Knight, a solicitor, and his wife, Ada Phyllis (née Hancock).
 He was christened in Holy Innocents Church, South Norwood on 3 August 1900.

 Career

-Military
+Military Service

 He saw service during the First World War.
 Having been a naval cadet, he was appointed to the temporary rank of Midshipman in the Royal Naval Reserve on 2 May 1918.

 In July 1918 he attended a hydrophone officers' course, and in August served for a short time as First Class Hydrophone Officer aboard the trawler, Ninus.
 On 1 September 1918 he was appointed to the armed merchant cruiser, HMS Andes.
 In December 1918 Captain C.T.H.
 Cooper of the Andes described him as "a promising young officer."
 He was demobilised in February 1919.

+Teacher and Freelance Journalist

 Having left the navy, he worked as a teacher in a preparatory school and as a freelance journalist.